DockerDemos/Pyku/README.md

 To build the image, change directories into the root of this repository, and run:

-`docker build -t Pyku .`  <-- note the period on the end
+`docker build -t pyku .`  <-- note the period on the end

 Once it finishes building, you can run the container with:

-`docker run -i -t -d -p 8080:80 Pyku`
+`docker run -i -t -d -p 8080:80 pyku`

 Then, open your browser and navigate to [http://localhost:8080](http://localhost:8080) to see your randomly generated haiku.